 Antanas sees a rapid growth in e-commerece the next year.

 “The e-commerce market is growing fast, the economical situation is pretty stable, and the number of users who are buying on the internet is increasing.
-However, the competition is growing fast too, and the e-commerce merchants should understand that and offer to their users something personalized.
-First of all I would recommend to focus on data-driven decisions.
-If you successfully identify the problems of your website, the next step is implementing technology solutions to optimize conversion rate based on data-analysis and measurement.
+However, the competition is growing fast too, and the e-commerce merchants should understand that and offer to their users’ something personalized.
+First of all I would recommend focusing on data-driven decisions.
+If you successfully identify the problems of your website, the next step is implementing technology solutions to optimize conversion rate based on data analysis and measurement.
 Personalization goes hand in hand with recommendation engines and email marketing.
 Companies like Soundest offer amazing opportunities for e-commerce merchants to personalize email newsletters and reach their goals.
 Mobile-commerce optimization is important too in 2015.”

 Sam thinks that the e-commerce companies that are based primarily on price competition will face failure.